nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 | OpenSSL 3.0.0 or later                  | For converting credentials string to base64.
 Alternatively, you can use any online tools available. https://www.openssl.org/source/ |

 In addition to the software requirements, you must have the following:
-- Access to NGINX Management Suite with username and password for basic authentication
+- Access to NGINX Management Suite with username and password for basic authentication, including the URL, username, and password.
 - Access to the Kubernetes cluster where the NGINX Ingress Controller is deployed, with the ability to deploy a Kubernetes Deployment and a Kubernetes secret.

 ### Deploying the NGINX Cluster Connector